mwood77/winderoo/README.md

 #### Download and install the following on your computer:
 1. [Visual Studio Code](https://code.visualstudio.com/)
 1. [PlatformIO](https://platformio.org/install/ide?install=vscode)
     - Note: the "extensions" button has changed since Platformio has created their install guide.
-You can access the extions pane with the following key combinations:
+You can access the extensions pane with the following key combinations:
         - Windows: Ctrl+Shift+X
         - macOS: Command+Shift+X
 1. You may or may not need these drivers, but some 'knock off' ESP32 dev boards require them.